The symphony of Autism: My son’s special superpowers

 Embracing the Unique Melody

 The way my son perceives, associates, and mixes sensations is unique and often challenging for neurotypicals to understand.
 But that’s the beauty of it – we don’t need to “fix” what isn’t broken.
 Instead, I invite you to observe, enjoy, and withhold judgment when you meet someone on the autism spectrum.
-Let the music of their unique perception wash over you, just as you would a favorite song.
+Let the music of their unique perception wash over you, as you would with a beloved song.

 As research in this field grows, music’s role in supporting those with neurodevelopmental conditions is increasingly recognized.
 Its ability to engage multiple brain areas simultaneously makes it a powerful tool for healing and improving quality of life.